devojyotimisra/SkillXchange/README.md

 ---

-## ✨ What is Skill Swap?
+## ✨ What is SkillXchange?

-Skill Swap is a simple (yet powerful!) platform where you can list the **skills you offer**, request the **skills you want**, and arrange swaps with like-minded users.
+SkillXchange is a simple (yet powerful!) platform where you can list the **skills you offer**, request the **skills you want**, and arrange swaps with like-minded users.
 It’s the wholesome barter economy — but for your brain. 🧠⚡

 ---